NguyenDucAnh1908/Unity-Group-6/README.md

 Adjust game settings, such as sound and display preferences, to suit your preferences.
 Explore the in-game menu to find these options.

-## Contributing

-We welcome contributions from the community to make Fruits Adventure even more exciting and engaging.
-To contribute, follow these guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).
-We appreciate your efforts in making this game a collaborative success.

-## References

 ## References

 The visual assets for Fruits Adventure are sourced from [Pixel Adventure Pack](https://pixelfrog-assets.itch.io/pixel-adventure-1).
 We express our gratitude to the creators for providing these fantastic assets.